 The Charter of The Daughters of the Republic of Texas was filed in the Department of State on March 9, 1895.

-The Daughters of the Republic of Texas is an association with one hundred and six chapters divided into ten districts.
+The Daughters of the Republic of Texas is a genealogical organization with one hundred and six chapters divided into ten districts.
 Each chapter is a part of the larger organization and must operate within the framework of Bylaws established by the Association.

 A convention is held annually.
 The convention dates have varied through the years: April 21, March 2, March 18, February 18 and 19, also May 14.
 It was on May 14,1836 that Interim President David C. Burnet and Santa Anna signed the Treaties of Velasco, following the defeat of the Mexican forces at San Jacinto.
 Since 1936 The Daughters’ tradition has been to choose a date as close as possible to the Velasco Honor Day for their Annual Convention.